MicrosoftDocs/ai-builder/ai-builder-docs/use-a-custom-prompt-in-mcs.md

  1. The first step is **Action details**.
 In the **Action name** and **Description** fields, add action details like a name and description of the action.

      These details are used by the copilot to perform a semantic matching of the action with the user query.
+Under **Solution**, a dropdown menu lists all solutions available within the current environment.
+If you defined a preferred solution, then it's preselected.
+Otherwise, select the solution you want to use.
+As an alternative, leave it for the wizard to auto create a new solution for this action.

 1. The second step is **Create prompt**.
 This screen is where you enter the natural language action to describe the task you want GPT to perform.

-    1. In the **Prompt** field, enter instructions and data that will be used to generate the response pertinent details for the use case.
+    1. In the **Prompt** field, enter instructions and data that's used to generate the response pertinent details for the use case.
 To enable Copilot to pass important pieces of information at the runtime to the prompt action, add input variables.
 Write your own instructions or begin from one of the existing prompt templates.
 Examples of prompts are `Summarize text`, `Extract information from text`, and `Classify text`.

         :::image type="content" source="media/use-a-custom-prompt-in-mcs/add-prompt-action.png" alt-text="Screenshot of how to add instructions and data to a prompt.":::